MrSinho/bmp280_driver/README.md

 # bmp280_driver

-A C library that reads pressure and temperature data from the Bosch BMP280 chip for the Raspberry Pi Pico, using the i2c protocol.
+A C library that reads pressure and temperature data from the Bosch BMP280 chip for the Raspberry Pi Pico, using the Pico SDK by Raspberry.

 ## Setup